Frequently Asked Questions (FAQs) about Retirement Villages

 A legal counsel along with a financial planner experienced in retirement living options will be able to help you navigate the legal structures and financial outcomes of the retirement village accommodation you are considering buying into.

 Is buying into a retirement village a financial investment?

 Buying into a retirement village should be a lifestyle decision that suits your needs and supports you in reaching your retirement goals.
 The legal structure of the retirement village will determine the financial outcomes.
-Capital gain may be realised at the end of the tenure.
+Some capital gain may be realised at the end of the tenure.
 Exit fees are often tied directly to market value, length of occupancy and the ingoing contribution or entry fee.
 A wise investment upfront is engaging a legal counsel experienced in retirement village legislation, along with a financial advisor – to help you understand the legal and financial considerations of the retirement village you are looking into.

 Where can I go if I have a complaint about the retirement village?

 A retirement village is a community.
 For this reason, it is in everyone’s best interests that any disputes are resolved efficiently and effectively.

 All Victorian retirement villages are legally required to have their own dispute resolution scheme.
 The Manager of the retirement village is usually responsible for implementing the internal dispute resolution process.
 A complaint should be received by the Manager, responded to in a reasonable time frame, recorded and then steps should be taken to resolve the issue to a mutually agreeable outcome.
 If a dispute is unable to be resolved through internal means, Consumer Affairs Victoria or Victorian Civil and Administrative Tribunal (VCAT) can advise on the external conciliation process available to residents and retirement village owners and managers.

 Can I be moved from a retirement village without my consent?